anitawoodruff/python-template/README.md

 After installing the Python extension from Microsoft,

+1. Tell VSCode to use the virtual environment
+   - shift-[ctrl/cmd]-p
+   - type/select 'Python: Select Interpreter'
+   - select the one at `./env/bin/python3`
-- Open the 'Testing' panel in the left bar
+3. Open the 'Testing' panel in the left bar
-- Choose the test(s) to run
+4. Choose the test(s) to run

 If this doesn't work, you may need to configure the tests:
 - shift-[ctrl/cmd]-p